mbakker7/ttim/docs/03pumpingtests/index.rst

 2. `Falling Head`_ - One layer partially penetrated slug test with data from the test well.
 3. `Multi-Well`_ - One layer confined slug test with data from the test well and from an observation well.
 4. `Dawsonville`_ - One layer fully-penetrated confined slug test with data from the test well.
+5. `Butler`_ - Partially penetrating well that is screened in unconsolidated alluvial deposits.

 .. _Pratt County: slug1_pratt_county.html
 .. _Falling Head: slug2_falling_head.html
 .. _Multi-Well: slug3_multiwell.html
 .. _Dawsonville: slug4_dawsonville.html
+.. _Butler: ttim_slugtest.html

 .. toctree::